 The sites from 1996 and 1997 for the study were those with measures that provided coverage of ex ante program savings.
-Except for sites with lighting EMS, the number of sites with particular measures were relatively few.
+Except for sites with lighting EMS, sites with particular measures were relatively few.
 Accordingly, these sites were not sampled but taken into the study by censusing.
 For sites with lighting EMS, a 50% sample was taken.